exceptionless/Website/content/news/2016/2016-04-18-how-many-users-affected-bugs-events.md

 ## Who and How Bad Is It?

-Our new &#8220;users&#8221; column and &#8220;Most Users&#8221; dashboard lets you **know exactly what percentage of your users are being affected by events or using features**.
+Our new "users" column and "Most Users" dashboard lets you **know exactly what percentage of your users are being affected by events or using features**.
 This allows you to prioritize the most important bugs or features to work on right away and potentially backlog things that only a few users are having issues with or using.

 Of course, you'll need to be sending at least a user id (and preferably a display name) for each user.
 We'll cover how to do that later in the article.